-Begin your first day in Lake Como in one of its most charming towns, Varenna.
+Begin your first day in one of its most charming towns in Lake Como, Varenna.
 Of the big three towns to visit on the lake, Varenna is my favourite.
 It’s a bit smaller than Bellagio and Menaggio but it packs a significant amount of charm.
 There are plenty of steep, narrow cobbled streets to wander along and lots of lovely lake views to take in.

 Of course, no visit to Varenna is complete without walking along the Riva Grande, the lakeside promenade.
 It is absolutely lovely in Varenna and is lined with some benches, gelaterias and a few restaurants and bars.